 - Medical devices: Quite a number of medical devices have extension springs.
 These include surgical lights stretchers, and some small handheld devices.

-Even if you’re not sure of the type of Compression and Extension Springs spring you need, our experienced team at Birmingham Springs team can help you come up with the right spring for your requirements.
-Our team can come up with the most precise compression or extension spring for any industrial application.
-Do not hesitate to contact us today to find a unique product that’s specially designed according to your precise specifications.
+Even if you’re not sure of the type of Extension Springs spring you need, our experienced team at Central Birmingham Springs team can help you come up with the right spring for your requirements.